Ingesting Data

 pandas.DataFrame

 A pandas.DataFrame is a representation of two-dimensional, potentially heterogeneous tabular data.
-It is a powerful tool for working with structured data, and Tilebox supports it as input for ingest
+It’s a powerful tool for working with structured data, and Tilebox supports it as input for ingest

 .